It’s easy to default to that kind of attitude if you’ve been on the receiving end of too many rejection letters or rewrites.

 5. Editors feel bad saying no.

 Editors love getting story pitches.
 The more ideas coming in for an issue, the fewer they’ve got to dream up themselves.
 Editors want to love your queries, but they can’t if your queries aren’t aimed at their readers or are too similar to something that’s already run.
 Before you pitch, read the publication, writers’ guidelines, media kit, and what Mediabistro, Writer’s Digest or other writers’ forums say about it.
 It doesn’t matter what you read, really, as long as you use it to figure out what the editor wants.
 Then pitch accordingly.
-Because editors really do want to say yes.
+Because editors do want to say yes.

 7. The editor you write for today could be the writer you edit tomorrow.